Quickstart

 ai-pr-reviewstatus check (genreadopilot) as a branch policy in Azure DevOps to gate merges on review outcome.
 See Setting AI review as a required PR check. - Tune what gets reviewed.
 Add or adjust file exclusion patterns, branch filters, and per-repository toggles in the management portal.
 See Settings hierarchy.

 - Install the Marketplace extension.
 Optional.
-Adds a Run AI Review button to the PR action menu and a read-only settings hub inside Azure DevOps.
+Adds a Run AI Review button to the PR action menu and a settings hub with connection health status and a manual review trigger inside Azure DevOps.
 See Installing the extension.